FileMaker scripts and the FileMaker Data API

 A FileMaker script is one or more instructions (script steps) that you define to automate repetitive or difficult tasks.
 When used with the FileMaker Data API, FileMaker scripts can allow web services to perform more tasks or a series of tasks.
 See Run FileMaker scripts.

 To see script steps that the FileMaker Data API supports, in the FileMaker Pro Script Workspace, click the Compatibility button and choose FileMaker Data API.
 Script steps that are not dimmed are supported for the FileMaker Data API.
 Some script steps function differently or may not be supported in the FileMaker Data API.
-See FileMaker Pro Help.
+See Creating and editing scripts in FileMaker Pro Help.

 Scripts run by the FileMaker Data API cannot run scripts in other FileMaker files unless the files are hosted on the same host.
 The other FileMaker files must have the fmrest extended privilege enabled.

 In FileMaker Pro, both scripts and user actions (such as the user clicking a field) can activate script triggers.
 But in FileMaker Data API solutions, only scripts can activate script triggers.
-For information on script triggers, see FileMaker Pro Help.
+For information on script triggers, see Setting up script triggers in FileMaker Pro Help.

 Notes